mindscan-de/FuriousIron-Indexer/README.md

 or write-ups at the moment, nor me providing a full architecture.
 This is simply an underdeveloped idea.

+# MVP+

+This project requires to build and maintain the inverse index on an SSD-hard-drive, and SSDs are reasonably cheap as well nowadays.
+Much of the performance is gained by reading from an SSD.
+This project doesn't implement any RAM caches for performance gains.
+Most of the gains are achieved by culling useless operations on the data.

+That means that most of the gains are achieved by neither spending compute nor I/O. In a project where virtually everything is prematurely cached, you wouldn't notice, that you are spending use- less cycles.
+On the other hand, if I feel an urge to speed things up, I still can trade memory for performance wherever it may be useful.
+If you start by thinking what can be omitted without sacrificing the result, you will obtain much simpler and more efficient solutions.

+## HFB-Filters and continuous index self-optimization

+* Compile the inverse index to HFB-Filters
+* then use HFB-Filters to filter search candidates efficiently
+  * instead of reading files encoded in json-format from a disk, parsing them and then preparing a single HashSet containing Strings for a single use, I would like to test my idea of a high-performance high-optimized Bloom filter
+* and also use partial search results for the construction and caching of new HFB-Filters, such that the search index will optimize and adapt itself for each use over time
+* storing partial results and full results as a HFB filter will also increase the overall system performance.

+## Query Plan Compiler 3search, filterw,

+* build a query plan and and a query plan optimizer, which can be executed in parallel and/or distributed.

+## Incremental Preview Extension

+* currently only the best ranked 35 are actually previewed.
+Each time the query is repeated, another K previews are calculated.

+## Second-Pass Filtering and Ranking

+* in case of of phrase searches, the documents containing the exact phrase should be on top of the results, and must occur in the preview.

 # Contributions

 That said, please keep in mind, that this is a personal and educational project.
 That means, I will